 Reflecting years later on the crucial role that Tino Meleisea had played during the first decade of Whitireia, Turoa Royal said: "Tino was a man of humility and yet of stature...
 He had a number of leadership qualities, the source of which was his work experience and his belief in the need for the polytechnic to exhibit and reflect the multicultural nature of the community.
 As chair of the council he encouraged us to greet each other in the different languages used in the community.
 Those greetings are still prominent and still used."

-Celebrations for the tenth anniversary included a six-part Summer Lecture Series called 'One National, Two Partners, Many Peoples,' featuring guest speakers Dr Pauline Kingi, Professor Ranginui Walker, Sir Kenneth Keith of the Law Commission, Professor Joan Metge, and Le Mamea Sefulu Ioane.
+Celebrations for the tenth anniversary featured a number of events, including a six-part Summer Lecture Series called 'One National, Two Partners, Many Peoples,' featuring guest speakers Dr Pauline Kingi, Professor Ranginui Walker, Sir Kenneth Keith of the Law Commission, Professor Joan Metge, and Le Mamea Sefulu Ioane.

 As the conclusion to the series, a political forum saw MPs Winston Peters (NZ First party leader), David Caygill (Labour party deputy leader), John Luxton (Minister for Māori Affairs), Clive Mathewson (United NZ party leader) and Jim Anderton (Alliance party leader) gather to discuss the Treaty.
 The celebrations also saw the opening of the Kāpiti campus at Lindale, the launch of the Friends of Whitireia Association, and the release of the book Whitireia Conversations: Our First Ten Years, compiled and edited by Adrienne Jansen and Tracey Scadden.